victorsuarez13/Backend_LearningPath/README.md

 2) Install NodeJS
 3) Install MongoDB
-4) Install packages that allows you to use project 4.1)npm i express //this command install express in NodeJS<br />
+4) Install packages that allows you to use project 4.1)npm i express 'this command install express in NodeJS' <br/>